Don't Fall For These 12 Weight Loss Gimmicks

 Eating healthy is a critical component of any weight-reduction plan, and that means a balanced diet full of fresh fruits and vegetables, whole grains, lean protein, and minimally processed foods.
 Weight-loss plans that eliminate any key source of nutrition are unlikely to deliver healthy and sustainable outcomes.

-Waist Training.This is as ridiculous as it sounds.
-Unfortunately, many celebrities are endorsing this trick of using a corset to "train" your waist to stay slimmer.
-Really, though, this will just make you uncomfortable.
-It can even cause damage to your internal organs and rib cage, according to Women's Health.
-Again, any weight loss tool that promotes a device rather than a real change in diet or exercise is likely a gimmick.
+Celebrities such as the Kardashian sisters, Jessica Alba, and Amber Rose have acknowledged using a corset to "train" their waists to a slim-as-all-get-out size.
+Really, though, this weight-loss hack will just make you uncomfortable and look oh-so pinched.
+It can even damage internal organs and ribs, according to Women's Health.
+Again, any device that purports to produce weight loss without a healthy diet and exercise routine is likely a gimmick.

 Related: 14 Ways to Earn Discounts and Free Money for Working Out

 A crash diet will come back to bite you.
 Starving a body of essential nutrients to lose weight quickly is counterproductive.
 Instead of burning off pounds, this strategy burns muscle.
 Less muscle means a slower metabolism, which is precisely the wrong outcome.
 Plus, this type of weight-loss plan can't last.
 Weight will evaporate quickly (most being water weight), but then what?
 Fans of this approach are doomed to regain the weight once normal eating resumes.